Read more about

-Rock art, which is indigenous to Australia, is the richest and oldest of all art movements.
-The country has a rich coffee culture, and flat white coffee is believed to have originated in the country sometime in the 1980s.
-Other interesting facts about the country are listed below.
+Did you know that rock art, which is indigenous to Australia, is the richest and oldest of all art movements?
+Or that the country has a rich coffee culture, and the flat white is believed to have originated in the country sometime in the 1980s?
+Here are some other fascinating facts about the "Land Down Under".

 - There are 8,222 islands within the maritime borders of Australia.